-If you’re learning how to play piano, chances are you’ve come across the works of famous piano players, such as Rachmaninov, Beethoven, and Chopin.
+If you’re learning how to play piano, chances are, you’ve come across the works of well-known piano players, such as Rachmaninov, Beethoven, and Chopin.

-But do you know anything about these famous pianists?
+But beyond their music, do you know anything about these famous pianists?

-Check out the infographic below to learn some more interesting facts about the world’s most famous pianists from different eras.
+Check out the infographic below to learn interesting facts about the world’s most well-known piano players from different eras.

 Share this Image On Your Site